Sophiep1103/Kmean-project/readme.txt

 *Sophie Prahia
 *Romy Shufman

 This project was created as part of a university software project course.
 It implements the K-means clustering algorithm in Python.
-Developed in 2021, it provides a robust solution for unsupervised machine learning and data segmentation.
+Developed in 2022, it provides a robust solution for unsupervised machine learning and data segmentation.

-Unsupervised machine learning clustering algorithm Supports multiple distance metrics
+Unsupervised machine learning clustering algorithm, Supports multiple distance metrics, Handles multi-dimensional data, Customizable number of clusters
-Handles multi-dimensional data
-Visualizes clustering results
-Customizable number of clusters

 ├── spkmeans.py      # Python interface
 ├── spkmeans.c       # C implementation